-The purpose of this website is to offer the key points of Dzogchen illustrated with many examples from everyday life.
-These presentations are mainly in the form of lightly edited transcripts of teachings given at retreats.
+The purpose of this website is to offer the key points of dzogchen, illustrated with examples from everyday life.
+There are audio and video recordings and some transcripts of public talks and teaching retreats in Europe.

-Anyone who is interested is welcome to read these transcripts but in order to bathe in the living stream of the dzogchen lineages, it is important to make steps to gain transmission from a living teacher.
+In order to bathe in the living stream of the dzogchen lineages it is important to make steps to gain transmission from a living teacher.